 In January, NASS will begin contacting growers who have not responded or who need help filling out the survey.
 Results should be published next summer.

-Tree Top, Inc., the Pear Bureau Northwest, Northwest Farm Credit, and the Washington Association of Wine Grape Growers are among the organizations that have helped fund the survey.
+Tree Top, Inc., the Pear Bureau Northwest, Northwest Farm Credit, and the Washington Association of Wine Grape Growers have helped fund the survey.
 NASS and the Clearing House are providing in-kind contributions.